-Enjoy a short video in honor of our dedicated volunteers and Trail enthusiasts in lieu of our in-person 2021 Awards Ceremony.
+Enjoy a short video in honor of our dedicated volunteers and Trail enthusiasts.

 Without the support of our public partners and the on-going dedication and effort by our volunteers, the Ice Age National Scenic Trail would be little more than a line on a map.